g-pichler/DSBS-MutInf-counterexample/README.md

 # DSBS-MutInf-counterexample
 Complementary material for "Distributed Information-Theoretic Clustering"

-We provide a counterexample to the second part of Conjecture 1 [i.e., eq.(15)] in
+We provide counterexamples to Conjecture 1 in [1]:
 ```
-   M. B. Westover and J. A. O’Sullivan, “Achievable rates for pattern recognition,”
+   [1] M. B. Westover and J. A. O’Sullivan, “Achievable rates for pattern recognition,”
        IEEE Trans.
 Inf.
 Theory, vol. 54, no. 1, pp. 299–320, Jan.
 2008.
 ```

-This Octave code shows the existence of a counterexample.
+This code is written in the Octave programming language and shows the existence of counterexamples to [1, Eqs.
+(14), (15)].

 ### Requirements:
 * Octave >= 4.0.0